secure-software-engineering/DroidBench/README.md

 General Java
 ------------
+* **Exceptions1**: Saves a tainted value into a local variable, raises an exception and sends the value out in the exception handler.
+* **Exceptions2**: Saves a tainted value into a local variable, implicitly raises an exception (ArrayIndexOutOfBounds) and sends the data out in the exception handler.
+* **Exceptions3**: Saves a tainted value into a local variable, but the exception handler which would send it out is never invoked.
+* **Exceptions4**: Throws and exception containing a tainted value and sends it out in the exception handler.
 * **Loop1**: Contains a simple loop and a data leak.
 * **Loop2**: Retrieves location information through a callback and leaks it via nested loops.
 * **SourceCodeSpecific1**: Uses unusual code construct `a = p ? b : c.`